 To identify the main explanatory drivers of colour in the rivers, general additive mixed models (GAMM) with cubic smoothing regression splines and Gaussian distributions were developed using the mgcv package in R (Wood, 2006).
 Variance inflation factors (VIFs) less than 3 were used to exclude closely related variables (Montgomery and Peck., 1992, Zuur et al., 2009).
 All models were tested for violations of the assumptions of homogeneity, independence and normality, and correlation or variance structures included as appropriate.
 Models were examined for the effects of autocorrelation in residuals by plotting the autocorrelation function (acf) (Venables and Ripley, 2002).
 All analysis was carried out in R. The response variable was the weekly colour data from the three sub-catchments.
 Potential explanatory variables comprising climate and hydrological data were included as continuous variables.
 The climate variables, measured at the Newport meteorological station, were constructed as follows: the first set was the weekly mean of each climate variable calculated from the sampling week; the second set was the value of each variable measured on the day of sampling.
 The third set was constructed by lagging each climate variable by one, two and four weekly time-steps.
 The climate variables included were: maximum, minimum and mean air temperature (°C), total precipitation (mm), wind speed (m s-1), solar radiation (kWh/m2), relative humidity (%), air pressure (hPa), soil temperature at 5, 10, 30, 50 and 100 cm depths and sun hours (h).
 Hydrological explanatory variables included river discharge (m3 s-1), soil moisture deficit (SMD) (mm day-1) and actual evapotranspiration (mm day -1).
 Soil moisture deficit was calculated using a procedure described by Brereton et al. (1996) for Irish grasslands.
 Potential evapotranspiration rates were first estimated based on air temperature and sunshine data using the method of Priestley and Taylor (1972) and then actual evapotranspiration was calculated as a proportion of potential evapotranspiration based on Aslyng (1965).
 Both weekly and monthly means of the NAO index were downloaded from the National Oceanic and Atmospheric Administration (NOAA, 2017) and used as explanatory variables in the statistical analysis.
-The Standardised Precipitation Index (SPI) was calculated using the R package ‘SPEI’ (Vicente-Serrano et al., 2010; Beguería et al., 2014) using daily precipitation data from the Newport met station over 21 years (1995 - 2016).
+The Standardised Precipitation Index (SPI) was calculated using the R package ‘SPEI’ (Beguería et al., 2014; Vicente-Serrano et al., 2010) using daily precipitation data from the Newport met station over 21 years (1995 - 2016).
 The SPI was used to assess relative changes in rainfall and to discover the occurrence of drought events in the catchment over the study period.
 The SPI index creates a numeric output on a monthly time step that can be sub-divided into seven categories: extremely wet >2, severely wet 1.5 to 2, moderately wet 1 to 1.5, normal, -1 to 1, moderately dry -1 to -1.5, severely dry -1.5 to -2 and extremely dry < -2.
 Time series of the possible drivers of water colour, namely soil temperature, SMD, river discharge in the Glenamong and the weekly NAO were also decomposed using the Seasonal Trend Decomposition as described above.

 2.4.4 Cross-wavelet transform analysis